Project Management Degree and Career Guide

 Project Schedule and Cost Management

-In this course, you’ll learn how to balance the trade-offs between the project’s scope, time frame, and associated costs while also meeting the deliverables of the project.
-You’ll also Learn to apply value management techniques in optimizing schedules and evaluating the conformity of actual work to set the baselines of the project.
+In this course, you’ll learn how to balance the trade-offs between the project’s scope, time frame, and associated costs while also meeting the project’s deliverables.
+You’ll also learn to apply value management techniques to optimize schedules and evaluate actual work conformity to set the project’s baselines.

 Leadership and Team Building

-In this course, you’ll learn the principles of effective leadership, and methods for applying those principles in practice.
-Topics include developing effective leadership skills, problem-solving techniques, and establishing goodwill among stakeholders.
+In this course, you’ll learn practical leadership principles and methods for applying those principles in practice.
+Topics include developing valuable leadership skills, problem-solving techniques, and establishing goodwill among stakeholders.
 Students also get the chance to learn about the personal and organizational factors of adequate leadership through case studies.

-In this course, you’ll develop a good understanding of the process and product development, and quality improvement.
+In this course, you’ll develop a good understanding of the process and product development and quality improvement.
 You’ll also learn about the tools used in the production of goods and services.
-Students learn key concepts in operations, quality, and process management, and assess how these concepts can be used to effectively compete in the industry.
-Students also learn the principles of mathematical modeling and its applications in making decisions related to operations, inventory, quality, supply chain, and materials requirements.
+Students learn key concepts in operations, quality, and process management and assess how these concepts can be used to compete in the industry effectively.
+Students also learn mathematical modeling principles and their applications in making decisions related to operations, inventory, quality, supply chain, and materials requirements.